lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Para um dado real que recebemos de uma fábrica, podemos não saber essas proporções e precisaríamos verificar se ele está contaminado.
 A única maneira de investigar o dado é lançando-o várias vezes e registrando os resultados.
 Para cada lançamento do dado, observaremos um valor em $\{1, \ldots, 6\}$.
 Dados esses resultados, queremos investigar a probabilidade de observar cada resultado.

-One natural approach for each value is to take the individual count for that value and to divide it by the total number of tosses.
-This gives us an *estimate* of the probability of a given *event*.
-The *law of large numbers* tell us that as the number of tosses grows this estimate will draw closer and closer to the true underlying probability.
-Before going into the details of what is going here, let us try it out.

 Uma abordagem natural para cada valor é pegar o contagem individual para aquele valor e dividi-lo pelo número total de jogadas.
 Isso nos dá uma *estimativa* da probabilidade de um determinado *evento*.
 A *lei de